Sanjeev-Kumar78/ComposeGenie/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Performance improvement

 ## Related Issue

 Fixes #(issue number)

 ## Changes Made

 - [ ] List specific changes made
 - [ ] Include any new files added
 - [ ] Include any files modified

 ## Testing

 - [ ] I have tested these changes locally
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have checked that the code builds successfully

-## Screenshots (if applicable)
+## Screenshots/Video Recording (if applicable)

-Add screenshots here to help reviewers understand the changes.
+Add screenshots or video recordings here to help reviewers understand the changes.

 ## Checklist

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas